 - Nursing Home Injuries and Wrongful Death

 - Texas, 1991

-- U.S. District Court for the Northern District of California, the District of New Mexico, and the Southern and Eastern Districts of Texas
+- U.S. District Court for the Northern District of California and the Southern and Eastern Districts of Texas

 - University of Houston Law Center, 1991, J.D. summa cum laude